ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 {{privacy-feedback}}), they deserve special treatment when they are received from (and provided to) domains that are loaded as subresources from an origin domain.
 Such domains are commonly called 'third party domains'.
-An HTTPS Client SHOULD store SCT Feedback using a 'double-keying' approach, which isolates third party domains by the first party domain.
+An HTTPS client SHOULD store SCT Feedback using a 'double-keying' approach, which isolates third party domains by the first party domain.
 This is described in {{double-keying}}.
 Gossip would be performed normally for third party domains only when the user revisits the first party domain.
-In lieu of 'double-keying', an HTTPS Client MAY treat SCT Feedback in the same manner it treats other security mechanisms that can enable tracking (such as HSTS and HPKP.)
+In lieu of 'double-keying', an HTTPS client MAY treat SCT Feedback in the same manner it treats other security mechanisms that can enable tracking (such as HSTS and HPKP.)